Jaws Unleashed

 Jaws Unleashed is a 2006 action-adventure video game inspired by the 1975 film Jaws.
 It was developed by Appaloosa Interactive and published by Majesco Entertainment.
-The game features open world gameplay, with the player assuming control of a large great white shark and being able to roam freely throughout the water, feeding on other animals and humans, while destroying everything in its path.
+This game features open world gameplay, with the player assuming control of a large great white shark and being able to roam freely throughout the water, eating other animals and humans, while destroying everything in its path.
 Jaws Unleashed was released for Microsoft Windows, Xbox and PlayStation 2.